yuuire/guide/docs/privacy-settings/extensions/ublock-origin.md

 # uBlock Origin Settings

-To open uBlock settings click the extension's icon on the toolbar and the gear icon in the bottom right of the window.
+To open the uBlock settings, click on the extension's icon in the toolbar and the cogwheel icon at the bottom right of the window.

 ## Settings